-If you want to protect others by reporting a scam attempt that is not already on our Alert section, your report will automatically be sent to the Ministry of Consumer Affairs.
+If you want to protect others by reporting a scam attempt that is not already on our Alert section, your report will automatically be sent to the Consumer Protection.

 Scamwatch also provides advice for those who have fallen for the bait and been hooked.